TAKE ACTION NOW

-Over 2 million people have been forced to flee their homes since January 2014 and hundreds of thousands remain in urgent need of assistance.
+Since 2014, over 2 million people have been forced to flee their homes and hundreds of thousands remain in urgent need of assistance.
 Evidence uncovered by Amnesty International indicates that members of ISIS are undertaking a systematic campaign of ethnic cleansing in northern Iraq, carrying out war crimes, including mass summary killings and abductions, against ethnic and religious minorities.
 Amnesty International has also documented torture, including rape and other forms of sexual violence, suffered by hundred and possibly thousands of women and girls from Iraq’s Yezidi minority who were abducted by ISIS.
 Many were forcibly married, sold or given as gifts to fighters or their supporters.

 Abuses by armed groups

 Hundreds of Iraqi civilians have been killed inside their homes and in places where they sought refuge, after they were told to stay there by the Iraqi government during the offensive to recapture the city of Mosul from the armed group calling itself Islamic State (IS).

 In many of the cases investigated by Amnesty International where civilians were killed in coalition airstrikes, surviving residents and neighbours told the organization that IS fighters had been present in or around the targeted houses – usually on the roof or in the garden – as well as in or around other nearby houses which were not targeted.
 In all the cases the air strikes destroyed entire houses, often also destroying or severely damaging nearby houses and properties.